Featured in Vanity Fair Italia:

 There is also a separate garden apartment located across the pool (green room pictured below).
 This apartment offers more privacy and has its own bathroom with a shower.
 For a small extra fee, you can reserve this apartment instead of a private bedroom in the villa.

 $2900 USD is the total cost for tuition, a private bedroom at Villa DiTrapano, all transportation (including to and from the airport and all field trips), breakfasts, lunches, and dinners.
 The cost of airfare to Rome is the responsibility of the student, as is any alcohol beyond the wine that we provide at the villa.
+If you are accepted, a nonrefundable deposit of $1000 will be due by February 22, and the remaining $1900 will be due by March 22.

 In the afternoons and evenings, our own personal tour guide and history expert (and also Giancarlo's husband) Giuseppe will join us as we embark on nearby excursions.
 Some of the activities from our previous workshops included: seeing the two thousand year old ruins and skeletons of Ercolano, eating a private four-course lunch at the top of a mountain in Roccagorga, swimming and drinking cocktails at the beach in Sperlonga, visiting the ancient Roman temples of Terracina, eating pizza and gelato in Naples, and more.
 This is the perfect trip for someone new to Italy, since all you have to do is get in the car and let Giancarlo drive you to the next tourist-free destination while Giuseppe tells you all about it.